huggingface/lighteval/README.md

 ## 🚀 Quickstart

-Lighteval offers two main entry points for model evaluation:
+Lighteval offers the following entry points for model evaluation:

 - `lighteval accelerate` : evaluate models on CPU or one or more GPUs using [🤗 Accelerate](https://github.com/huggingface/accelerate)